Top 10 Quick Commerce companies in India With Comparison Table | 2026 Updated List Sumit Kumar December 26, 2025

 • The dark store and the delivery boy received the customer's order.

-• OMS Identified the order and quickly processed and packed it.
+• OMS identified the order and quickly processed and packed it.

-• The order handed over to a delivery Boy.
+• The order handed over to a delivery boy.

 • Advanced route optimization systems suggest the shortest route.